sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Justification:	<no mitigation provided>

-**29.** External Entity User Potentially Denies Receiving Data
+**20.** Potential Data Repudiation by Pi-hole

 Category:	Repudiation

-Description:	User claims that it did not receive data from a process on the other side of the trust boundary.
+Description:	Pi-hole claims that it did not receive data from a source outside the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.

 Justification:	<no mitigation provided>

-**33.** External Entity Network Traffic Result Potentially Denies Receiving Data
+**32.** Potential Data Repudiation by Pi-hole

 Category:	Repudiation

+Description:	Pi-hole claims that it did not receive data from a source outside the trust boundary.
+Consider using logging or auditing to record the source, time, and summary of the received data.

+Justification:	<no mitigation provided>

+**42.** External Entity CLI user Potentially Denies Receiving Data

+Category:	Repudiation

+Description:	CLI user claims that it did not receive data from a process on the other side of the trust boundary.
+Consider using logging or auditing to record the source, time, and summary of the received data.

+Justification:	<no mitigation provided>

+**45.** External Entity User Potentially Denies Receiving Data

+Category:	Repudiation

-Description:	Network Traffic Result claims that it did not receive data from a process on the other side of the trust boundary.
+Description:	Web user claims that it did not receive data from a process on the other side of the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.

 Justification:	<no mitigation provided>

 Information Disclosure
 -----------------------